Dr-lvr/Cpu_sim/README.md

 # Sim_cpu

-0.GUI
+GUI
-  0a. connect buttons and component for share state 0b. do a lite version, better structured of the sketched GUI 0c. improve graphic and user exp
+0a. connect buttons and component for share state
+0b. do a lite version, better structured of the sketched GUI 0c. improve graphic and user exp
 0d. enable and disable tips

 2.LOW LEVEL
   2a. wiring system**